 - Concrete is an evergreen material used in building construction.

-- It used for constructing small check dams to big concrete dam construction.
+- It is used for constructing small check dams to big concrete dams construction.

-- High-performance concrete used to build a bridge.
+- High-performance concrete is used to build a bridge.

 - Concrete is also used in gates, tunnel lines, and electrical controls.